rht-labs/enablement-docs/5-non-functionals-strike-back/README.md

 3. Coverage reports are already being generated as part of the tests.
 We can have Jenkins produce a HTML report showing in detail where our testing is lacking.
 Open the `todolist-fe` in your favourite editor.

 3. Open the `Jenkinsfile` in the root of the project; move to the `stage("node-build"){ ... }` section.
-In the post section add a block for producing a `HTML` report as part of our builds.
+In the `post` section add a block for producing a `HTML` report as part of our builds.
+This is all that is needed for Jenkins to repor the coverage stats.
 ```groovy
     // Post can be used both on individual stages and for the entire build.
     post {